 To make an amazing burger, you want to start with the best ground beef.
 And you can find it at your supermarket or neighborhood butcher—you just need to know what to look for.

-The key is to find beef that is ground right in the store where you're buying it, preferably that day, and that contains the proper ratio of fat to lean.
+The key to choosing the best meat for burgers is to find beef that is ground right in the store where you're buying it, preferably that day, and that contains the proper ratio of fat to lean.

 Two products to avoid are: "chubs" (plastic-sealed tubes of ground beef) and pre-formed patties, fresh or frozen.
 Those products are usually ground at a large packaging facility then shipped to your store on a truck, meaning you cannot be sure of what you're getting.

 A neighborhood butcher and some supermarkets will grind the meat and sell it to you while looking you in the eye.
 Yes, buying ground beef is a lot about trust.

 80/20 ground beef means that it's 80 percent lean, 20 percent fat.
 That might sound like a lot of fat, but a large amount of that fat is going to render out as you cook it, with the result will be a moist, juicy burger.
 As it happens, beef chuck is right at the sweet spot of 80/20—if you see ground chuck, get it.